deethyareddyy/othello/README.md

 <h1 align="center">Othello Bot</h1>

-<p>Contains an AI player for Othello as well as a graphical use interface for the Othello game.</p>
+<p>Contains various files that build an Othello game and an AI bot<br>otto.py references the AI bot</p>

 ## Built With